-No two divorces are ever the same.
-What ruins one relationship doesn’t necessarily cause the same havoc in another.
-And it’s crazy to see what unexpected factors increase risks of divorce.
+No two marriages are exactly the same.
+By that same logic, no two divorces ever play out the same.
+What ruins one relationship doesn’t necessarily cause identical havoc in another.
+And it’s intriguing to see what unexpected factors increase risks of divorce.
 For example, did you know a long daily commute intensifies your chances of splitting up?

-While it may sound strange, a Swedish study dug into this subject and found exactly that.
+While it definitely sounds strange at first glance, a Swedish study dug into this subject and found exactly that.
 They analyzed data collected over a span of ten years, from 1995 through 2005, which showed that long-distance commuters had a much higher rate of separation than non-commuters.

-Commutes are stressful and exhausting.
-It also means you have less time to spend with your spouse.
-This can put additional strain on an already tense relationship or lead to distance between partners.
+Commutes are also stressful and exhausting.
+And it means you have less time to spend with your spouse.
+If you already have tension in your marriage, this heaps additional pressure onto the situation.
+It can push a relationship closer to the breaking point or lead to distance between partners.

 Related Reading: Five Common Costly Divorce Mistakes